 - Work with your doctor of chiropractic to ensure that your computer workstation is ergonomically correct.

 Chiropractic Treatment for Low Back Pain

-At The Back To Wellness Center, chiropractic treatment for low back pain is usually pretty straightforward.
+At the Florida Injury and Wellness Center, chiropractic treatment for low back pain is usually pretty straightforward.
 Most commonly, it’s simply a matter of adjusting the lower lumbar vertebrae and pelvis to re-establish normal motion and position of your bones and joints.

 Chiropractic for the low back has been repeatedly shown to be the most effective treatment for low back pain.
 In fact, major studies have shown that chiropractic care is more effective, cheaper and has better long-term outcomes than any other treatment.
 This makes sense because chiropractic care is the only method of treatment that serves to re-establish normal vertebral motion and position in the spine.
 All other treatments, such as muscle relaxants, pain killers and bed rest, only serve to decrease the symptoms of the problem and do not correct the problem itself.

 Due to the fact that there are a whole lot of things that can cause low back pain, and some of those things can be quite serious if left untreated, it is important to seek professional help.
 Chiropractors are the experts at diagnosing the cause and determining the proper treatment for low back pain.
-Here are some of the most common causes we see at The Back To Wellness Center:
+Here are some of the most common causes we see at the Florida Injury and Wellness Center.

 Whenever there is a disruption in the normal movement or position of the vertebrae, the result is pain and inflammation.
 In the lumbar spine, these usually occur at the transition between the lower spine and the sacrum.
 Subluxations can lead to debilitating low back pain.
 Fortunately, subluxations are easily treatable and often times a significant reduction in pain is experienced almost immediately after treatment.